-Another integral component of professional development at KIPP Scholar Academy is the observation-debrief cycle (coaching cycle).
+Another integral component of professional development at KIPP Sol Academy is the observation-debrief cycle (coaching cycle).
 The School Leader will formally observe teachers.
 Following the observation, the School Leader and teacher will discuss student learning based on student data and notes from the observation.
 Teachers will also be empowered to observe and provide feedback to their colleagues.
 These observations will allow the School Leader and teachers to notice instructional and cultural trends across the Charter School.
 This one-on-one professional development will cultivate a profound desire in teachers to continue to improve their craft so their students can achieve.
+Training on how teachers will monitor and report of the progress of EL students is embedded in teaching training series, as well as, maximizing small group instruction, and other instruction based PD.

-Figure 19: Sample Professional Development Training
+Figure 20: Sample Professional Development Training